nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-namd.md

 <properties
- pageTitle="NAMD con Microsoft HPC Pack su VM Linux | Microsoft Azure" description="Informazioni su come distribuire un cluster Microsoft HPC Pack in Azure e come eseguire una simulazione NAMD con charmrun in più nodi di calcolo Linux" services="virtual-machines-linux" documentationCenter="" authors="dlepow"
+ pageTitle="NAMD with Microsoft HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run a NAMD simulation with charmrun on multiple Linux compute nodes" services="virtual-machines-linux" documentationCenter="" authors="dlepow"